MAIR — International Relations

 Supervision begins upon assignment.
 You should meet your supervisor shortly after assignment to set goals, including a plan for the break period (supervisors are generally not available for supervision during winter and summer breaks).

-Minimum meetings: You should meet with your supervisor at least four times:
+Minimum meetings.
+You should meet with your supervisor at least four times.

 Meeting Focus